CMU-CREATE-Lab/commons-java/trunk/java/lib/rxtx/README.txt

    BartleyMac:rxtx-devel chris$ ./configure
    BartleyMac:rxtx-devel chris$ make

-That produced the RXTXcomm.jar and the librxtxSerial.jnilib (the latter located under the i686-apple-darwin9.2.2 directory)
+That produced the RXTXcomm.jar and the librxtxSerial.jnilib (the latter located under the i386-apple-darwin9.8.0 directory if running Leopard, or i386-apple-darwin10.4.0 if running Snow Leopard)

 NOTE: The version number reported on the command line when using this version of RxTx reads:

-   Native lib Version = RXTX-2.1-7
+   WARNING:  RXTX Version mismatch
-   Java lib Version   = RXTX-2.1-7
+   	Jar version = RXTX-2.2

-I would've expected it to be 2.1-8 or higher, but, I don't get the PortInUseException anymore so I guess I shouldn't worry about it.
+   	native lib Version = RXTX-2.2pre2

-Finally, the rxtx-native-macosx-universal.jar and rxtx-native-windows-i586.jar jars are simply jars of the native libraries that I created manually.
-They're used by the Java Web Start versions of the apps that use RxTx.
+Just ignore that--I saw somewhere that it's a known bug and nothing to worry about.

 ---------------------------------------
 [1] http://rxtx.qbang.org/wiki/index.php/FAQ#On_MacOS_X_I_get_a_.27PortInUseException.27.2C_even_though_it_isn.27t.3F
 [2] http://rxtx.qbang.org/wiki/index.php/Retrieving_Source_Code